 Be a Friend . . .
 Adopt a SAVE Pet

-SAVE’s animals are tested for serious health and behavioral problems, and are up-to-date on vaccinations.
 When you take your furry friend home, be prepared for a period of adjustment.
-Just like us, animals need time to become familiar and comfortable in their new surroundings.
-You will be rewarded for your patience, training and kindness with the love and loyalty from your new pet.
+Just like humans, animals need time to become familiar and comfortable in their new surroundings.
+It can take an adopted pet 3 days, 3 weeks, or even 3 months (or more) to adjust to their new home environment.
+You will be rewarded for your patience, training, and kindness with the love and loyalty from your new pet.

 - Adults: $125

-- Adoption fees for cats include Spay/Neuter, De-Worming, Leukemia and FIV testing, Distemper, and Rabies Vaccines, plus Microchipping.
+- Adoption fees for cats include Spay/Neuter, Leukemia and FIV testing, Distemper, Rabies Vaccines and deworming, plus Microchipping.

 Our list of adoptable dogs and cats is powered by Petfinder.com.
 The list uses a technology that may not work with all browsers.
-If you are not seeing a list of adoptable animals followed by photos, then your browser does not support iframes.
+If you are not seeing a list of adoptable animals followed by photos, then your browser is not compatible.
 You may view our animals online at Petfinder.com.

 Seniors For Seniors